Kas Turkey beaches

 Recap: 28 Best things to do in Kas

-Kas was one of our favourite places in Turkey and provided us with several memorable experiences.
+Kas was one of our favourite places in Turkey and provided us with countless unforgettable experiences.
 From the exceptionally preserved ancient ruins, the laid-back atmosphere, the stunning beaches, to the local food, Kas certainly did not disappoint.

 Although no longer a hidden gem, Kas is definitely still worth visiting.
 Maybe it is due to the fact that it is harder to get there that it has not become overcrowded.
 Let’s hope it stays that way and you get to enjoy many of our top recommended activities.